-The present book deals with all the significant aspects of the ongoing COVID-19 pandemic including pathogen (morphology, genome, proteins, structural protein genes, replication), global epidemiology, transmission, risk factors, clinical manifestation, management, host immune response, pathogenesis, diagnosis, therapeutics (antiviral and other drugs, natural compounds) and vaccines.
+The present book “The COVID-19 Pandemic: Epidemiology, Molecular Biology and Therapy” deals with all the significant aspects of the ongoing COVID-19 pandemic including the pathogen (morphology, genome, proteins, structural protein genes, replication), global epidemiology, transmission, risk factors, clinical manifestation, management, host immune response, pathogenesis, diagnosis, therapeutic agents (antiviral and other drugs, natural compounds) and vaccines.

-We hope that this book will provide basic but relevant information about the different aspects of COVID-19 to the scientists, academicians and common citizens alike.
+We hope that this book will provide basic but relevant information about the different aspects of COVID-19 to scientists, academicians and common citizens alike.
 Eventually, if this book inspires any one in any manner to become more civic and responsible citizen of the globe, we will achieve our goal.

 Centre for Interdisciplinary Research in Basic Sciences

-Jamia Millia Islamia, New Delhi,
+Jamia Millia Islamia